 Popular Attractions: Kaymakli Underground Cities, Goreme Open Air Museum, Pasabag (Monks Valley), and Devrent Valley….. ow yeah and something about a balloon flight, I don’t know, hard to find any information on that.

-Tips: If weather conditions do not permit, the balloon flight may get canceled and delayed to the next morning.
+Tips: If weather conditions do not permit, the balloon flight may get cancelled and delayed to the next morning.
 However, if you do not have another day to fly, your money will be refunded.

 PLANNING TO GO ON A CITY TRIP?
 THEN CHECK OUT SOME EXTENSIVE CITY GUIDES HERE: